Kings Cross to Liverpool Street via 13 stations walk

 - Keep straight on at the next crossroads, still on Eaton Place.
 At its end, turn right into Upper Belgrave Street.
 Keep straight on down this, crossing Eaton Square, and carrying on down Lower Grosvenor Street.

 - Ignoring ways off, this brings you in the end to a T-junction with Buckingham Palace Road, on the far side of which is grand facade.
-This is the Grosvenor Hotel (now known as the Amba Hotel Grosvenor), which forms one side of Victoria station but which is not visible from its concourse (though there is a rather inconspicuous entrance to the hotel on that side).
+This is what for most of its life was known as the Grosvenor Hotel - now The Clermont - which forms two sides of Victoria station but which is not visible from its concourse (though there is a rather inconspicuous entrance to it to the left of the ticket office).

 - Cross Buckingham Palace Road and turn right.
 In about 50 metres there is a little-noticed entrance on the left that takes you into the station.
 You emerge a little way from the barriers platforms 15-19, serving Brighton and the South Coast.
 Turn left away from these and walk onto the main concourse.